-The National Agricultural Marketing Council (NAMC) received a request from SACTA on behalf of specific role players in the oilseeds industry, that the Minister of Agriculture, Land Reform and Rural Development, in terms of section 15 of the Marketing of Agricultural Products Act, Act No 47 of 1996 (MAP Act), approve the continuation of the statutory levy on soybeans until February 2023, to stimulate and ensure new breeding technology in the industry.
-Furthermore, that the following period and levy rate (VAT excluded) be approved by the Minister:
+On 22 April 2022, the National Agricultural Marketing Council (NAMC) received a request from the South African Cultivar and Technology Agency NPC (SACTA) on behalf of specific role players in the oilseeds industry, that the Minister of Agriculture, Land Reform and Rural Development approve the continuation of the statutory levy on soybeans until February 2025.
+This application was made in terms of section 15 of the Marketing of Agricultural Products Act, Act No 47 of 1996 (MAP Act).
+The purpose of the statutory levy is to finance new breeding technology in the soybean industry.

+The request includes the following periods and levy rates (VAT excluded) to be administered by SACTA, to be approved by the Minister:

 Commodity Period Amount (VAT Excl)

-1/03/2021 to 28/02/2022 R57 per metric ton
+Locally produced soybeans 1/3/2023 to 28/2/2024 2024 R66 per metric ton

-Locally produced soybeans 1/03/2022 to 28/02/2023 R55 per metric ton
+1/3/2024 to 28/2/2025 R92 per metric ton